Download the 2021 Rural Fire Service Contract Application

 The contract fee for renewals and new applicants is $100 and covers the calendar year.
 There is a one-time notarization of applications for new applicants.
 All residents renewing their applications must file a new application for 2021, also.

-The rates for the contract and fire service have not changed since they were implemented six years ago.
+The rates for the contract and fire service have not changed since they were implemented seven years ago.

 Participating in the program is not required and is a decision that is strictly up to the property owner.
 Chief Bradley said he feels residents should take advantage of this opportunity because it ensures contract holders a set range for fire service fees should a fire take place.

 “Any money collected is earmarked and used to purchase equipment like tools for rescue and other fire equipment,” Chief Bradley explained.

 Chief Bradley said the SFD does not bill for good intent alarms and determines when to require fees based on whether firefighters provide services.